-Breast feeding okay for mothers taking immunosuppressant drugJanuary 24th, 2013 in Medications /
+Breast feeding okay for mothers taking immunosuppressant drugJanuary 24, 2013 in Medicine & Health / Medications

 Women taking the immunosuppressant tacrolimus can rest assured that breast feeding will not elevate their babies' exposure to the drug, according to a study appearing in an upcoming issue of the Clinical Journal of the American Society of Nephrology (CJASN).
 The findings are good news for young women who have received an organ transplant in the past or who are taking the drug for other reasons.